db2003/dockerized-customer-order-metrics/README.md

-# Small Customer data analysis and testing project (Deployed on AWS)
+# Small Revenue and Customer Metrics Application Delpyed on AWS

 ## Overview